aosabook/500lines/static-analysis/StaticAnalysisChapter.md

  {}
 ~~~

 The first list above contains the names of all local variables; we only have one (`z`) here.
 The second list contains a tuple for each variable in and argument to the method; each tuple has the variable name, the variable's inferred type, and a number.
-The number conveys information about how the variable is used, in a machine (rather than human) friendly way.
+The number conveys information about how the variable is used, in a machine- (rather than human-) friendly way.
 The last list is of captured variable names; it's empty in this example.

 ~~~
 julia> e.args[3] # the body of the method